Jacob-Hoff-man/django-ecommerce/README.md

     - `pip install -r requirements.txt`

-- After installing the required dependencies, run the following command (with the virtual environment active) to launch the server:
+- After installing the required dependencies, run the following command (with the virtual environment active) inside of the nested `django-ecommerce` directory to launch the server:

     - `python manage.py runserver`